How Much Does Fire and Smoke Remediation Cost in 2025?

 Major Repairs

-If your home has sustained significant structural damage from the fire, you may need to budget for major repairs, which can cost anywhere from $15,000 to $25,000 per room.
+If your home has sustained significant structural damage from the fire, you may need to budget for major repairs, which can cost as little as $800 for minor issues or as much as $180,000 for extensive damage.
 These repairs address serious issues beyond cosmetic fixes, ensuring your home is safe and structurally sound.
 You'll likely need to hire a local structural engineer to assess the damage and develop a restoration plan.
 Major repairs can include everything from replacing windows to repairing foundations.
 Here are some common major repairs you might need after fire damage, along with their average costs:

 Smoke Damage Restoration Costs